 Dry Snorkels – How do They Work?

 It’s worth noting that this kind of snorkel is a new player in the world of diving.
-The first designs of dry snorkels were incorporated into a special mask, that consisted of two snorkels that had balls inside their tubes to stop the water getting in.
+The first designs of dry snorkels were incorporated into a special mask, that consisted of two tubes that had balls inside their tubes to stop the water from getting in.
 Fortunately, the design has progressed and evolved.

-Modern variations are not only made from higher quality materials that make them far more robust and durable but also utilize improved tech so that they provide a better experience than the originals, lighter and slicker designs have replaced those bulky and heavy snorkels of old.
+Modern variations are not only made from higher quality materials that make them far more robust and durable but also utilize improved tech so that they provide a better experience than the originals, lighter and slicker designs have replaced those bulky and heavy types of old.

-All manufacturers of snorkels have a slightly different way of doing things but are just as equally effective.
+All manufacturers have a slightly different way of doing things but are just as equally effective.
 Most models though feature a plastic covering that sits over the snorkel and prevents water from entering the tube when it is above the water.
 When you dip under, they have a mechanism that automatically seals the tube.

-Let’s take a look at the ScubaPro Spectra Dry Top Snorkel from our list of the 10 best dry snorkels for scuba diving in more detail to understand better how these dry snorkels really work.
+Let’s take a look at the ScubaPro Spectra Dry Top Snorkel from our list of the 10 best dry snorkels for scuba diving in more detail to understand better how dry snorkels work.

 As an effective way of combatting this though, snorkel makers include what are known as purge valves.
 All you need to do is simply exhale deeply to remove any water from the tube.

-Semi-Dry Snorkels – How do They Work?
+Semi-Dry Snorkel – How Does It Work?

-If however, water does manage to get inside the snorkel, usually due to big water splashes or choppy seas on the surface, a semi-dry snorkel features a one-way purge valve which allows you to flush water out easily.
+If however, water does manage to get inside the snorkel, usually due to big water splashes or choppy seas on the surface, a semi-dry snorkel features a one-way purge valve that allows you to flush water out easily.